35e/css-themes/README.md

 # CSS Themes
 This repository contains custom CSS themes for websites.
-These themes can be used to style different elements and customize the appearance of web pages.
+These themes can be used to customize the appearance of web pages.
 Feel free to explore and use these themes.

 ## Auto update installation (recommended)
 This method is recommended since it will automatically keep the themes up to date.
 For this to work you need **one** of the following extensions: